tanviranwarrafi/flutter-send-data-to-other-app/README.md

-# Send Data to Other Flutter App
+# Share Data to Other Flutter App

 This project is for learning how to send data from Flutter App.